Ankle Arthritis Treatment Options in Des Moines, Mason City, and Pella

 How is ankle arthritis diagnosed?

 If you begin to experience symptoms you believe could be ankle arthritis, seek treatment from a local podiatrist immediately.
-When you contact our foot and ankle specialists in Des Moines or Mason City, we will examine your condition to determine what type of ankle arthritis you are dealing with and the best treatment option for you.
+When you contact our foot and ankle specialists in Des Moines, Mason City, and Pella, we will examine your condition to determine what type of ankle arthritis you are dealing with and the best treatment option for you.

 Your foot and ankle specialists will first perform a full medical history and physical examination to determine if there’s any fluid around the joints.
-Our Des Moines and Mason City podiatrists are experienced and trained to treat even the most severe symptoms.
+Our Des Moines, Mason City, and Pella podiatrists are experienced and trained to treat even the most severe symptoms.
 Blood tests may also be used during an examination.
 This enables your doctor to determine the type of arthritis.
 X-rays and laboratory tests often can confirm the type and extent of the arthritis.
 Other tests such as a bone scan, computed tomography (CT) scan or magnetic resonance imaging (MRI) may be used to evaluate your condition.

 Ankle Arthritis Treatment Options